• Skip to primary navigation

 How Many Carbs in Zucchini Spaghetti?

-Zucchini is a low carb vegetable; one medium zucchini provides 0.34 g carbohydrate - of which 0.1 g is dietary fibre.
+Zucchini is a low carb vegetable; one medium zucchini provides 0.34 g of carbohydrate – of which 0.1 g is dietary fibre.
 It also provides:

 • 0.3 g protein